Real Estate Talk: Assessing

 - The number of visits to the property

-- The number of written offers received (Verbal are of little value)
+- The number of written offers received (verbal do not count)

-All brokers are able to print out from the MLS how many views took place in any given period of time.
+All brokers can print out from Centris how many views took place in any given period of time.
 When this information is combined with the broker’s record of calls and visits, you have a clear indication of where the market campaign is going.

 - Price is too high:

-Many MLS views + few calls + few visits = indicate the interest is high but so is the price
+Many Centris views, plus few calls and few visits indicates that the interest is high but so is the price.

 - Marketing is insufficient or market is weak:

-Few views + few calls + few visits = indicate the market is low or the marketing is insufficient
+Few views, plus few calls and few visits indicates the market is slow or the marketing effort is insufficient.

 - Price is very good: